 Investors in 529 plans may be concerned about recent stock market volatility.
 Families may start to panic and make moves detrimental to their college savings.
-Here are some things to consider before making any changes to your 529 plan investments during a stock market downturn.
+Before making any changes to your 529 plan investments during a stock market downturn, here are some things to consider.

 Age-based investment portfolios were designed to balance risk and return